0xWOLAND/website/src/content/blog/zcash-part-3.md

 ### Why a set non-inclusion accumulator changes everything

-A **set non-inclusion accumulator** offers a simpler, unified approach to tracking spent notes.
+A **set non-inclusion accumulator** offers a simpler approach to tracking spent notes.

 While incremental Merkle trees work perfectly well for inclusion proofs, they cannot efficiently support non-inclusion proofs.
-The accumulator solves this by folding all notes into a **constant-size accumulator value** $A_t$ that can handle both types of proofs.
+The accumulator solves this by folding all notes into a **constant-size accumulator value** $A_t$ that can handle non-inclusion proofs (and can be easily extended to support inclusion proofs as well).
 Every insertion is a **succinct polynomial-commitment update**, and old accumulator states can be discarded—because an IVC (incremental verifiable computation) chain certifies correctness across updates.

-The key advantage is unification: while Merkle trees require separate handling for commitments and nullifiers, the accumulator provides a single cryptographic primitive that handles both inclusion and non-inclusion proofs.
-This means we can use the same system for both the note-commitment tree and the nullifier set.
+The key advantage is simplicity: while Merkle trees require separate handling for commitments and nullifiers, the accumulator provides a single cryptographic primitive that handles non-inclusion proofs.
+This means we can use the same system for the nullifier set, and extend it to handle note commitments if needed.

 The magic lies in the accumulator's recursive structure: each update witnesses that a *vector* of notes was inserted without including a particular element $x$.
 The non-membership claim is upheld step-by-step, proving that each polynomial inserted lacked $x$ as a root—meaning $x$ was not present.
 This transforms the problem into one of recursive algebra, not storage.